RaG3Fiesty/leave-teams-meetings/README.md

 # How to use

-You can use this by pasting the code in your console while teams is running or you can paste the code into tampermonkey
+You can use this by copying the code from the `index.js` file and pasting it in your console while teams is running or you can paste the code into tampermonkey

 You must have the people panel open by clicking this button
 <br /> <br />